-Check this out, wouldn’t it be easier to read and weigh out 530 grams of bread flour on a scale than “1 pound, 2.695 ounces”? or isn’t easier to add 10 grams of yeast rather than .352 ounces?
+Check this out, wouldn’t it be easier to read and weigh out 530 grams of bread flour on a scale than “1 pound, 2.695 ounces”? or isn’t adding 10 grams of yeast easier than .352 ounces easier?

-Also, keep in mind most home baking scales can’t register decimals or fractions.
+Also, remember that most home baking scales can’t register decimals or fractions.

 Pounds and ounces are a thing in the US.
 The rest of the world uses the metric system.

-If you would like to learn more about the baker’s percentage method, check our article Are you still measuring in cups?
+If you want to learn more about the baker’s percentage method, check our article Are you still measuring in cups?
 Here is How to Achieve Consistency.

 How to Convert a Recipe to Baker’s Percentage

-To show you how it is calculated, we will convert our standard pizza dough recipe into Baker’s Percentage.
-Here is our standard recipe if you would like to learn more about it.
+We will convert our standard pizza dough recipe into Baker’s Percentage to show you how it is calculated.
+Here is our standard recipe if you want to learn more about it.

 Proportions of Our Pro Homemade Pizza Dough Recipe